borab96/phys325_disc/README.md

 ## Discussion notes for PHYS325

-My notes related to the weekly discussion problems
+My notes related to the weekly discussion problems.

+> These are intended to be a slightly more formal and higher level (in the abstraction sense) companion to the very concrete discussion problems.

 - Week 1: Math review [(pdf)](Week1/Week1.pdf)
 - Week 2: Newtonian dynamics